 You will probably have the following routine tests and procedures:

-The Centers for Disease Control and Prevention recommends vaginal/rectal culture for Group B streptococcus (at 35-37 weeks of pregnancy) to prevent infection of the baby during labor and delivery.
+The Centers for Disease Control and Prevention recommends a vaginal/rectal culture for Group B streptococcus (at 35-37 weeks of pregnancy) to prevent infection of the baby during labor and delivery.

 Additional tests may be done if your healthcare provider thinks they are medically necessary.
 It may be done if your baby has a high risk of certain genetic issues or if you have had some complications in your pregnancy.
 Examples of additional tests include: